godatadriven/code-breakfast-vertex-ai/readme.md

 ## Exercises

-### Exercise 1 - Explore the package

-Finally, explore our code and see if you can identify what everything does.
-See if you can answer the following questions:
-* Check out the code in `src`.
-Can you find where the model is trained?
-* What is the Makefile used for?
-What do the different commands do?
-* Which tooling is used for checking code quality and formatting our code?

-### Exercise 2 - Run the model locally
+### Exercise 1 - Run the model locally

-Open the notebook `notebooks/train-local.ipynb` and run through the exercises in the notebook.
+Open the notebook `notebooks/1-run-local.ipynb` and run through the exercises in the notebook.

-### Exercise 3 - Run the model in Vertex Pipelines
+### Exercise 2 - Run the model in Vertex Pipelines

-Open the notebook `notebooks/train-pipeline.ipynb` and run through the exercises in the notebook.

-### Bonus exercise - Train a model with AutoML

-Open the notebook `notebooks/train-automl.ipynb` and run through the exercises in the notebook.
+Open the notebook `notebooks/2-run-pipeline.ipynb` and run through the exercises in the notebook.

 ## Deployment

-TODO.
+The infrastructure for this code breakfast can be deployed from the corresponding Terraform repository.

 ## Contributing